sneha-afk/KeplerKV/docs/manual.md

 **`\stats`**

 Displays basic statistics about the current instance of KeplerKV, including the total number of keys by type, and the memory usage.

-> The memory usage may appear bloated, such as one integer being more than four bytes.
-This is due to the use of `std::variant` inside the program which allows for polymoprhism in the store's values, but introduces some overhead!

 ## Commands: Data